-- 20.8.1 A member of staff may be suspended in circumstances where gross misconduct is alleged, where there are risks to other parties or property, where relationships have seriously broken down such as to impair efficiency, such other reasons as may be appropriate, and to assist an investigation into these and similar matters. - 20.8.2 Suspension is a neutral act to facilitate an investigation, which should be carried out promptly, and will normally be on full pay.
-Suspension will not be used as a form of disciplinary sanction and does not imply that any decision has already been made about the allegations. - 20.8.3 Suspension must be authorised by the Director of People and Culture or nominee. - 20.8.4 The reason(s) for suspension and the initial period of suspension will be notified in writing to the member of staff by the Director of People and Culture or nominee. - 20.8.5 The suspension period will be as brief as practicable and will normally be for a period no longer than 10 working days in the first instance.
-Should it be determined that the suspension is to continue beyond the initial period, the Director of People and Culture or nominee will write to the member of staff to explain the reason(s) for continuing the suspension and invite comment in writing.
-The Director of People and Culture or nominee will then re-consider the decision to continue the suspension in the light of any comments received.
-If the suspension is to continue, the position will be reviewed again at appropriate intervals not normally exceeding 20 working days.

-20.8.6 During the suspension period, the member of staff must not contact colleagues or visit University premises or access University facilities including email and databases without first obtaining authority from the Director of People and Culture or nominee.
+- A member of staff may be suspended in circumstances where gross misconduct is alleged, where there are risks to other parties or property, where relationships have seriously broken down such as to impair efficiency, such other reasons as may be appropriate, and to assist an investigation into these and similar matters. - 20.8.2 Suspension is a neutral act to facilitate an investigation, which should be carried out promptly, and will normally be on full pay.
+Suspension will not be used as a form of disciplinary sanction and does not imply that any decision has already been made about the allegations. - 20.8.3 Suspension must be authorised by the HR Director or nominee. - 20.8.4 The reason(s) for suspension and the initial period of suspension will be notified in writing to the member of staff by the HR Director or nominee. - 20.8.5 The suspension period will be as brief as practicable and will normally be for a period no longer than 10 Working Days in the first instance.
+Should it be determined that the suspension is to continue beyond the initial period, the HR Director or nominee will write to the member of staff to explain the reason(s) for continuing the suspension and invite comment in writing.
+The HR Director or nominee will then re-consider the decision to continue the suspension in the light of any comments received.
+If the suspension is to continue, the position will be reviewed again at appropriate intervals not normally exceeding 20 Working Days. - During the suspension period, the member of staff must not contact colleagues or visit University premises or access University facilities including email and databases without first obtaining authority from the HR Director or nominee.
 Such authority will normally be granted (subject to any conditions considered appropriate) to enable the member of staff to prepare for any formal proceedings.
 Members of staff retain the right to contact their Trade Union Representative whilst they are suspended.